NativeScript/docs-v7/ui/action-bar.md

 In iOS, the `color` property affects the color of the title and the action items.
 In Android, the `color` property affects only the title text.
 However, you can set the default color of the text in the action items by adding an `actionMenuTextColor` item in the Android theme (inside `App_Resources\Android\values\styles.xml`).

->Note: Setting other CSS properties (e.g. `font-family`) will only affect the views defined inside `titleView`.
+>Note: Setting other CSS properties (e.g., `font-family`) will only affect the views defined inside `titleView`.

 ## Creating SlideDrawer Button

 This example shows how to implement a "show side-drawer button" functionality.

-For Android, this sample uses the `NavigationButton`, because `ActionItems` are shown on the right side of the `ActionBar`.
+For Android, this example uses the `NavigationButton` because `ActionItems` are shown on the right side of the `ActionBar`.

 For iOS, this code adds a regular `ActionItem` with `position` set to `left`.
 Using the `NavigationButton` as a side-drawer button in iOS is not possible, because its function is to always navigate back in the application.